trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 }
 ```

 The name is a list of string to allow namespaces in the procedures.
-Input and output are optionally described by a json schema.
+Input and output are optionally described by a JSON schema.

 Note that the call is made on a given context which is typically a recent ancestor of the highest scoring leaf.
 For instance, querying the context six blocks above the highest scoring leaf displays the state of the ledger with six confirmations.